- Only images from paid members of Oakville Camera Club at the time of submission will be judged.

 - Title of the image.
 Titles provided will be used in the judging and at the Challenge Review Meeting.

-- Images should be named according to the camera club naming convention: Title of Image-Name of Photographer (i.e. Autumn_Leaves-John Doe.jpg
+- Images MUST be named according to the camera club naming convention: Title of Image-Name of Photographer (i.e. Autumn_Leaves-John Doe.jpg

 - For submissions to the “Novice” theme, use the following broad practical guideline for “Novice” to determine your eligibility to submit in the Novice category.
 (Honour system):